neeko-nee/stardew-valley-fast-loads-1.6/README.md

 ## Tested on 1.6 with 620 mods, has some trouble at times but when it works it does load the game ~30% faster

-It is a bit inneficient as I don't really know how to code and didn't properly update it to work properly with 1.6
+It is a bit inneficient as I don't really know how to code and didn't update it to work properly with 1.6

 Mostly unnecesary now with 1.6 loading faster but some people (including myself) wanted it updated